turlucode/ros-docker-gui/README.md

 ROS related GUI programs seem to working fine.
 Other programs like `meld` or `vscode` also seem to be working fine.
 There might be cases where some GUIs do not work as expected.
 Feel free to open a ticket so we can look into it.

 For example, we know RViz is not ready for Wayland; hence we will need to use the `xcb` (X11) plugin instead of the one for Wayland and therefore we will use `QT_QPA_PLATFORM=xcb` for all QT applications.
-More info [here](#rviz-wayland-known-issues).
+More info in section ["RViz Wayland known issues"](#rviz-wayland-known-issues).

 ## Supported ROS Images